novaenext/ipipeline/README.md

 The outputs parameter, when declared, indicates that during the pipeline execution, the function returns must be stored in the catalog with specific names.
 For example, the outputs parameter of the 'n1' node expects to store two items in the catalog with the names 'x' and 'y' which are obtained from the returns of the function.

 The inputs parameter, when declared, indicates that during the pipeline execution, the function receives a dictionary with its arguments.
-For example, the inputs parameter of the 'n4' node expects to receive a dictionary where the 'x' and 'y' values are obtained from the catalog ('c.<item_id>') and the 'z' value is obtained directly.
-The 'c.' prefix assumes the existence of an item in the catalog stored by a predecessor node.
+For example, the inputs parameter of the 'n4' node expects to receive a dictionary where the 'x' and 'y' values are obtained from the catalog and the 'z' value is obtained directly.
+The 'c.' prefix assumes the existence of an item ('c.<item_id>') or a list of items ('c.[<item_id>, ..., <item_id>]') in the catalog stored by the predecessor nodes.

 The connections determine the order in which the nodes are executed.
 For example, 'c1' connection indicates a relationship between 'n1' node (source) and 'n2' node (destination) where the 'n2' node depends on the execution of the 'n1' node.
 A node can dependent on another node even though it does not use the outputs of its predecessor.